benwhalley/just-enough-r/docs/correlations.md

 #### Using `apaTables` {-}

-If you want to produce output tables for publication the `apaTables` package might be useful.
+If you want to produce nice correlation tables for publication the `apaTables` package might be useful.
 This block saves an APA formatted correlation table to an [external Word document like this](Table1_APA.doc).

+Note though, that the APA table format does encourage 'star gazing' to some degree.
+Try to avoid interpreting correlation tables solely based on the significance (or not) of the *r* values.
+The `pairs` or `corrgram` plots shown above are a much better summary of the data, and are can be just as compact.

 ```r